 At the end of the Start Up Session, you will have clarity about where you can affect change, you will feel confident and reassured about the way forward and you will have some practical suggestions to support your child with their challenge or struggle.
 You can then decide if you want to work with me.

 Parents are the most influential person in a child’s life.
 As you are the person who spends the most time with your child, it makes sense to educate you – your impact will be far greater than mine!

 Parenting is not taught but modelled and so it makes sense to learn as much about it as possible to give your child the best start in life.
 I want to empower you and your child to be emotionally resilient, so you can handle any bumps in the road without me.
 I want to teach you practical ways to overcome your challenge and give you tools that you can keep using long after coaching has finished.

 Once we’ve clarified the issue and identified the key areas for improvement during the Start Up Session, you can decide if you want me to support you through the change process.

 How do I explain it to my child?

 Present coaching to your child in a positive light.
 Get their input and make sure you have their buy-in.
 Coaching isn’t for problems.
 People don’t need fixing.
 Coaching is for getting the most out of life!
 I find using positive analogies that your child can relate to work. e.g. comparing me to a Sports Coach who is helping an athlete train for a marathon or a Football Coach who ensures a player is top of his game before a match.
 A Life Coach ensures you are the happiest in your daily life and can help you overcome anything that troubles you.

-If your child has been listening to my Truly Madly Smiley podcast, often they are excited to meet me and they want to work with me.
+If your child has been listening to Truly Madly Smiley, often they are excited to meet me and they want to.
 You could also show them this video of me talking about how to get rid of your worries once and for all!